Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: Relation between NEUTRON DENSITY FLUCTUATION and Yield Ratio of Light Nuclei

-Based on the coalescence model, the light nuclei is formed via nucleon coalescence and the neutron density fluctuation ($\Delta n=\left\langle(\delta n)^{2}\right\rangle /\langle n\rangle^{2}$) at kinetic freeze out can be encoded in the yield ratio of light nuclei (\yr).
-According to Ref.~\cite{Sun:2017xrx, Sun:2018mqq}, the number of deuteron can be expressed approximately as
+Based on the coalescence model~\cite{Sun:2017xrx}, the light nuclei is formed via nucleon coalescence and the neutron density fluctuation ($\Delta n=\left\langle(\delta n)^{2}\right\rangle /\langle n\rangle^{2}$) at kinetic freeze out can be encoded in the yield ratio of light nuclei (\yr).
+In the following, we will briefly introduce the relations between the neutron density fluctuations and light nuclei yield ratio {\yr}, which is based on the Refs.~\cite{Sun:2017xrx, Sun:2018mqq}.